-Dr. Beyers Naudé Local Municipality is proud to present this Annual Performance Report for 2023/2024.
+Dr. Beyers Naudé Local Municipality is proud to present this Annual Performance Report for 2022/2023.
+An increase in target achievement is evident, compared to the last financial year.
 The Municipality remains committed to respond to the expectations of communities within our jurisdiction, by providing quality and affordable services.